 I’ve been struggling for the last few years with anxiety and depression.
 Unfortunately, I DID NOT recognize what was happening to me for quite some time.
+I want to share my experience in hopes that it can help someone somehow.

 Life is stressful for everybody.
 I’m not writing any of this to make you feel bad for me.
 I just felt the need to share a little bit of my story in hopes that it can help someone else.
 Mental health is hard to talk about and some can even be afraid to talk about.
 Sometimes it’s hard to show others we aren’t perfect.
 But, we should be embracing our flaws and our cracks.
 It’s what makes us who we are.